RubulDeka/profit-loss-app-mark-14/README.md

 # profit-loss-app-mark-14
- An app that tells you how much net profit is made or loss
+ An app that tells you how much net profit or loss is made.